 7. Sao Francisco Church

 The Church of Saint Francis is the most prominent Gothic monument in Porto, and is most famous for its gilded interior.
 Don’t let the grey exterior fool you – once you walk into the church, the entire chapel is extensively decorated with golden carvings.
 It’s thought that more than 300 kilos of gold dust were used to decorate the church’s interior!
+For this reason, it is one of the top places to visit in Porto.

 You can also venture downstairs to the catacombs where monks and other prominent members of society were laid to rest.
 Entry costs 4.5 Euros.